-The high validity of the activPAL monitor has been demonstrated in numerous laboratory studies (9,10), however to our knowledge this is only the second study utilising the activPAL whilst including sitting postures with a variety of leg angles.
+The high validity of the activPAL monitor has been demonstrated in numerous laboratory studies (14,15), however to our knowledge this is only the second study utilising the activPAL whilst including sitting postures with a variety of leg angles.
 Recently, Steeves and colleagues examined the accuracy of the activPAL for identifying different sitting postures (e.g., legs crossed at knee, legs crossed at ankle, legs crossed with ankle on opposite knee) and found that the activPAL was highly accurate for most sitting postures.
-In agreement with the current study they found that the activPAL misclassified (15% of the time) sitting with legs outstretched but not to the extent of the current study (58%).The misclassification during this particular activity suggests that the activPAL proprietary angular parameters for the classification of sitting require the thigh to be close to parallel to the ground (19).
+In agreement with the current study they found that the activPAL misclassified (15% of the time) sitting with legs outstretched but not to the extent of the current study (58%).
+This sitting position changes the angle of the thigh slightly (i.e., knee angle increases above 90° and front of thigh dips) and the misclassification suggests that the activPAL proprietary angular parameters for the classification of sitting require the thigh to be close to parallel to the ground (25).
 As the activPAL algorithm is proprietary it is not possible to investigate whether accuracy can be improved by adjusting the parameters, as would be possible with an open source algorithm.
 It is important to acknowledge that the extent to which this would impact on misclassification of sitting time during a typical 7-day free-living data collection would depend on the prevalence of this type of sitting posture.

-The use of the activPAL monitor in physical activity and sedentary behaviour research is increasing rapidly due to its ability to correct identify posture (9-11).
+The use of the activPAL monitor in physical activity and sedentary behaviour research is increasing rapidly (13) due to its ability to correct identify posture (14, 15,-17).
 The high accuracy of the ActiGraph thigh proprietary algorithm and open source algorithm applied to both ActiGraph and GENEActiv data observed in the current study suggests that these could also be an option for postural identification in research.
-This finding is consistent with a small body of previous research (18,19) that has shown the ActiGraph thigh proprietary algorithm to be highly accurate.
-Skotte et al (18) under free-living conditions, compared the hip and thigh worn ActiGraph postural allocation algorithms against a pressure logger to detect sitting posture.
+This finding is consistent with a small body of previous research (24,25) that has shown the ActiGraph thigh proprietary algorithm to be highly accurate.
+Skotte et al (24) under free-living conditions, compared the hip and thigh worn ActiGraph postural allocation algorithms against a pressure logger to detect sitting posture.
 They found that the thigh algorithm was more precise than hip algorithm.
-Furthermore, in a recent study by Steeves et al (19) the ActiGraph thigh algorithm demonstrated 100% accuracy in detecting five different sitting postures, an accurate ability to identify standing and light movement at a whiteboard and >95% accuracy for stepping activities.
-The ActiGraph thigh algorithm did however misclassify 14% of the time sitting on a laboratory stool as standing time (19).
-It is important to acknowledge however, the design limitations of th e ActiGraph device.
+Furthermore, in a recent study by Steeves et al (25) the ActiGraph thigh algorithm demonstrated 100% accuracy in detecting five different sitting postures, an accurate ability to identify standing and light movement at a whiteboard and >95% accuracy for stepping activities.
+The ActiGraph thigh algorithm did however misclassify 14% of the time sitting on a laboratory stool as standing time (25).
+Although we, and others, have found the ActiGraph thigh algorithms to be highly accurate for the majority of activities, it is important to acknowledge the design limitations of this device.
 The device, although small and lightweight, is considerably thicker than the activPAL for example, and has sharp edges where the elastic belt sits.
 This may make it visible under some clothing and uncomfortable on the thigh, possibly resulting in compliance issues when worn on the thigh.
+Ideally a device needs to be both accurate and comfortable to wear.
+Before deciding upon a particular device pilot testing with the target population would be advantageous.